wolffbe/healthshareio/README.md

 ## License

 Open-source.
 However, we used company logos that might be subject to copyright and make use of the Google Maps Platform.
+The map screenshot is under copyright of Google LLC.

-The companies behind the logos were and are not involved in the development of this product.
+The companies behind the logos were and are not involved in the development of this prototype.